Results of the Limited Enthusiasm Model with Renewal

 Critical Mass

 Figure 5 shows the critical mass for enthusiasts in a church.
-The lower three curves have the initial number of enthusiasts under the critical mass of enthusiasts.
+The lower three curves show the initial number of enthusiasts below the critical mass.
 For the upper three curves, the initial value is above.
 Clearly, only those that start with a sufficient number of enthusiasts see growth.
 A similar effect occurs in the number of believers in the church.

 Thus, renewal is more effective if enthusiasts are concentrated together in one place.
 Likewise, renewal is more effective in larger churches, although this must be balanced against possible increased opposition – not included in the renewal model.